winterbe/sequency/README.md

 ## Getting started

-Sequency is a type-safe functional programming library for synchronous processing of iterable data such as arrays, sets and maps.
-It's written in TypeScript, compiled to ES5-compatible JavaScript and works in all current browsers and Node applications.
+Sequency is a type-safe functional programming library for processing iterable data such as arrays, sets and maps.
+It's written in TypeScript, compiles to ES5-compatible JavaScript and works in all current browsers and Node applications.

-Download the [latest release](https://github.com/winterbe/sequency/releases) from GitHub or install Sequency from NPM:
+Download the [latest release](https://github.com/winterbe/sequency/releases) from GitHub or install Sequency from [NPM](https://github.com/winterbe/sequency):

 ```bash
 npm install sequency